libretro/docs/docs/library/beetle_saturn.md

 - **Last scanline** [beetle_saturn_last_scanline] (210 to 239 in increments of 1. **239 is default**)

-	Adjust the first displayed scanline in NTSC mode.
+	Adjust the last displayed scanline in NTSC mode.

 - **Initial scanline PAL** [beetle_saturn_initial_scanline_pal] (0 to 60 in increments of 1. **16 is default**)